White Sox vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 - In five games as the favorite over the last 10 matchups, the White Sox have a record of 3-2.

-- In their last 10 games with a total, the White Sox and their opponents have combined to hit the over five times.
+- When it comes to hitting the over, the White Sox and their opponents are 6-4-0 in their last 10 games with a total.

-- Over their last 10 games, the White Sox are 2-3-0 against the spread.
-The average over/under established by oddsmakers in Chicago's past five contests has been 8.4, a span during which the White Sox and their opponent have hit the over every time.
+- The White Sox have three wins against the spread in their last six chances.
+The average over/under established by bookmakers in Chicago's past six games has been 8.6, a stretch during which the White Sox and their opponent have hit the over each time.

 White Sox Betting Records & Stats

-- The White Sox have won 12 of the 21 games they were favored on the moneyline this season (57.1%).
+- The White Sox are 13-9 in games they were listed as the moneyline favorite (winning 59.1% of those games).

-- Chicago has a 5-4 record (winning 55.6% of its games) when playing as moneyline favorites of -145 or shorter.
+- In games it has played as moneyline favorites with odds of -140 or shorter, Chicago has a record of 7-5 (58.3%).

-- Based on this matchup's moneyline, the White Sox have an implied win probability of 59.2%.
+- The White Sox have an implied moneyline win probability of 58.3% in this game.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.